saharathkleips/QtOpenGL-ComputerGraphics/PA6/README.md

     - [Not Found in Mesa Table OpenGL Error](#not-found-in-mesa-table-opengl-error)

 ## Program Usage
-This program features custom model loading from a file path.
-Click [here](#build-instructions) for instructions on how to add a custom path.
+This program features custom model/texture loading from 2 file paths.
+Click [here](#build-instructions) for instructions on how to add the custom paths.

 ###Controls
 <table>